You Won't Want to Leave, Either

 No Cape Town travel blog would be complete without mentioning these top tourist attractions.
 But that doesn’t mean your trip won’t be complete if you don't do them all.

-To help you decide which top attractions are worth visiting, here’s our quick take on each.
+Here's our quick take on each to help you decide which top attractions are worth visiting

 1. Table Mountain Aerial Cableway